Mental Health and Well-Being

 Listen to the child's voice:

-- We have a very active School Council and Sports Council
+- We have a very active School Council and every school have Sports Leaders

 - Children are often involved in the decision making process